KL5SM/kiss-dw-aw/README.md

 Tested on Raspberry Zero W with latest bookworm firmware.

 Directionarys need to be updated with YOUR home folder name.
-Check all 3 files for ''<YOURFOLDER>'' and update as needed.
+Check all 3 files for ''YOURFOLDER'' and update as needed.

 The directions below assume you have installed all needed programs/stacks, and have configured them.
 Dont forget your dialout permissions.

-kiss-dw-aw.sh needs put in /home/<YOURFILE>/
+kiss-dw-aw.sh needs put in /home/YOURFILE/
   In Terminal:
-  cmd: sudo chmod o+w --recursive /home/<YOURFILE>/kiss-dw-aw.sh
+  cmd: sudo chmod o+w --recursive /home/YOURFILE/kiss-dw-aw.sh

 rc.local needs put in /etc/
 OR!
-add text line "bash /home/<YOURFOLDER>/kissdwaw.sh" to a excisting rc.local file
+add text line "bash /home/YOURFOLDER/kiss-dw-aw.sh" to a excisting rc.local file

 rc-local.service needs put in: /etc/systemd/system/ if it isnt there allready In Terminal: